Annapurna Sunrise Trekking Highlights: Highlights

 It’s important to consult with a doctor before embarking on a trek like Poon Hill to ensure that you are physically ready.

 When trekking to Poon Hill, it’s important to consider the weather and climate conditions that you may encounter during your journey.
-The temperature can vary depending on the time of year, with spring and autumn being the most comfortable for trekking.
-During the daytime, temperatures can range from 15-25 degrees Celsius (59-77 degrees Fahrenheit), with cooler temperatures during the mornings and evenings, dropping to around 5-10 degrees Celsius (41-50 degrees Fahrenheit).
-Winter can be very cold, with temperatures dropping to below freezing at night, while summer can be humid and rainy due to the monsoon season.
-It’s important to pack appropriate clothing layers to stay warm and dry during your trek.
+The temperature can vary depending on the time of year, with spring and autumn being the most comfortable seasons for trekking.
+During the daytime, temperatures usually range from 15–25°C (59–77°F), while mornings and evenings are much cooler, dropping to around 5–10°C (41–50°F).

 Accommodation and food options on the Poon Hill trek are readily available throughout the route.
 There are many guest houses and lodges to choose from, where you can have a private room with a locker, bed, pillows, a small table, and a mattress.
 The rooms are simple but comfortable and range from $5 to $20 a night.
 There are also basic facilities like electricity and hot showers available at an additional cost.